Bimbijy Station Regeneration Project.

 Project Information:

-Bimbijy Station Regeneration Project is a Human-Induced Regeneration (HIR) project located on the Bimbijy pastoral lease, approximately 100km northeast of the wheatbelt town of Beacon in the Shire of Mount Marshall, Western Australia.
-Registered in May 2018, the project covers a vast area of 87,688 hectares within the state's Southern Rangelands.
+Bimbijy Station Regeneration Project is a Human-Induced Regeneration project located at Bimbijy Station, situated north of Beacon in the remote Mid West region of Western Australia, within the Shire of Mount Marshall.
+It was registered in May 2018 and covers a vast area of 87,688.42 hectares.